dazzle-php/event/README.md

 ## Contributing

 Thank you for considering contributing to this repository!

+- The contribution guide can be found in the [contribution tips](https://github.com/dazzle-php/event/blob/master/CONTRIBUTING.md).
+- Open tickets can be found in [issues section](https://github.com/dazzle-php/event/issues).
+- Current contributors are listed in [graphs section](https://github.com/dazzle-php/event/graphs/contributors)
-The contribution guide can be found in the [contribution tips](https://github.com/dazzle-php/event/blob/master/CONTRIBUTING.md).
-Open tickets can be found in [issues section](https://github.com/dazzle-php/event/issues).
-To contact the author(s) see the information attached in [composer.json](https://github.com/dazzle-php/event/blob/master/composer.json) file.
+- To contact the author(s) see the information attached in [composer.json](https://github.com/dazzle-php/event/blob/master/composer.json) file.

 ## License